claytondukes/deepview-mcp/README.md

 # DeepView MCP

-DeepView MCP is a Model Context Protocol server that enables IDEs like Cursor and Windsurf to analyze large codebases using Gemini 2.5 Pro's extensive context window.
+DeepView MCP is a Model Context Protocol server that enables IDEs like Cursor and Windsurf to analyze large codebases using Gemini's extensive context window.

 [![PyPI version](https://badge.fury.io/py/deepview-mcp.svg)](https://badge.fury.io/py/deepview-mcp)

 ## Features

 - Load an entire codebase from a single text file (e.g., created with tools like repomix)
-- Query the codebase using Gemini 2.5 Pro's large context window (up to 2M tokens)
+- Query the codebase using Gemini's large context window
 - Connect to IDEs that support the MCP protocol, like Cursor and Windsurf
 - Configurable Gemini model selection via command-line arguments